AdaCompNUS/CS4278-5478-Project-Materials/README.md

 - `--max-steps`: the maximum run step.
 The default value is 2000.
 Please do not change this.
 - `--seed`: random seed of the environment.

 Similar to Assignment 3, you should generate the control files for submission.
-Each map is associated with 10 random seed, from 1 to 10.
+Each map is associated with 10 random seed.
+Please test your policy with random seed **from 1 to 10**.
 You should generate control files for each random seed and map.
 In particular, there are several [invalid seeds](./invalid_seeds.json) for each map.
 Please skip them and test the rest.

 A sample file for the environment can be found [here](./example.py).
 We also include a [sample control file]('./../map5_seed11.txt).
 We illustrate how to add arguments, dump your controls into a file in the example.
 To try our simple policy, please do:
 ```